Rwandan court drops all charges against opposition figure

-KIGALI, Rwanda (AP) — Rwanda's high court on Thursday acquitted the country's most prominent opposition figure, Diane Rwigara, of all charges related to her election challenge of President Paul Kagame, with the judges saying the prosecution failed to provide evidence of insurrection and forgery.
+KIGALI, Rwanda (AP) — Rwanda's high court on Thursday acquitted the country's most prominent opposition figure, Diane Rwigara, of all charges related to her election challenge of President Paul Kagame, with judges saying the prosecution failed to provide evidence of insurrection and forgery.

 The case has drawn global attention as Kagame again faces pressure to give more space to critics in this highly controlled East African country.